What is Child Nutrition Reauthorization, or CNR?

 On a normal school day, 30 million kids eat a school lunch.
-And in the 2017 fiscal year, the federal government invested almost $18 billion in school food.
+In the 2017 fiscal year, the federal government invested almost $18 billion in school food.
 And the COVID-19 pandemic has only brought more attention to the vital role schools play in feeding our kids and the need to support and strengthen these programs to recognize that role.

 CNR is an opportunity to help make sure more kids, schools, and communities can access healthy, nourishing, and delicious fresh foods, and to make positive changes that push some of the government’s investments in a healthier direction.

 We need to continue to advocate for strong nutrition support in future COVID response bills, lay groundwork for policies we want to see incorporated into the next CNR —and issues like food education, local procurement, upgraded cafeteria equipment, and farm to school— and to guard against actions that weaken these vital programs.
 Keep an eye on our action center for other opportunities to get involved.

 FoodCorps is a non-partisan, non-profit organization.
 FoodCorps staff and FoodCorps AmeriCorps members may not participate in any partisan or seemingly partisan activities during work time charged to a Corporation for National and Community Service funded grant or while earning AmeriCorps service hours.
 No federal funds were used to prepare or distribute these advocacy actions.